pypa/pipenv/README.md

 **Pipenv can be installed with Python 3.7 and above.**

-If you\'re using Debian Buster+:
+For most users, we recommend installing Pipenv using `pip`:

-    sudo apt install pipenv
+    pip install --user pipenv

 Or, if you\'re using Fedora: